Note: Read the next article in this series on the understated innovation of static site generators

-While there’s been a lot of discussion around the impact of microservices at the software architecture and infrastructure level, there doesn’t seem to be much about what the bigger picture for GraphQL and serverless looks like.
+While there has been a lot of discussion around the impact of microservices at the software architecture and infrastructure level, there doesn’t seem to be much about what the bigger picture for GraphQL and serverless looks like.

-I thought to take some time to reflect on the two technologies and look at the ways they can impact the software development landscape.
+I thought I would take some time to reflect on the two technologies and look at the ways they can impact the software development landscape.

 GraphQL originated from the need of a "data-fetching API powerful enough to describe all of Facebook" for the new version of the Facebook mobile application.

-According to the GraphQL homepage, the main elements it brings to the table are:
+According to the GraphQL homepage, the main elements that it brings to the table are:

 Buried deeper in the page are some more important points about GraphQL, explained in a way that’s more utilitarian than conceptual:

-With all that, GraphQL suddenly shapes up to be a great candidate to spark discussion on ways to standardize the how domain models are defined as type systems and exposed as services, and how such models can be combined and mixed in order to produce new domain models.
+GraphQL suddenly sparked discussion on ways to standardize how domain models are defined as type systems and exposed as services, and how such models can be combined and mixed in order to produce new domain models.

 In the deeper section of the stack, there are definitely better contenders like gRPC, which has been compared or considered as an alternative to GraphQL at some level, but the concept of using only one technology at each layer of the stack still makes a very attractive stand.